BDSM Flogger Safety

 A suede, deerskin, or soft leather flogger usually makes for the best “massage”/thuddy feel.
 As long as they are used in a rhythmic pattern, you can easily lapse into a relaxed mental state.
 However, the rubber, rough leather, or any specialty flogger can end up being stingy or possible scratching the skin.
 Of course, how hard you use it will make a big difference in how it feels.
 For something that can be felt but isn’t too massaging, I recommend a light flogger like a rabbit fur or a faux fur flogger.

-How to Use a BDSM Flogger
+How to Use a Flogger for BDSM

 I’m gonna be honest: using a flogger is simple in theory and annoyingly difficult to master.